shdown/luastatus/barlibs/i3/README.rst

     Tell ``i3bar`` we don't want to receive click events.
-This changes ``i3bar`` behaviour in that it will interpret "clicks" on segments as if an empty space on the bar was clicked, particulary, will switch workspaces if you scroll on a segment.
+This changes ``i3bar`` behaviour in that it will interpret "clicks" on segments as if an empty space on the bar was clicked, particularly, will switch workspaces if you scroll on a segment.

 * ``no_separators``